wp-plugins/zemanta/readme.txt

 = How do I get my blog posts linked to by other bloggers in your network? =

-Just add your blog to our database and after it is approved (requirements for approval can be [found here](http://support.zemanta.com/customer/portal/articles/674805-how-to-become-part-of-zemanta-s-related-articles-pool)) We will index your posts and if another blogger is writing about something similar, we will recommend your related posts to them.
+Just add your blog to our database and after it is approved (requirements for approval can be [found here](http://support.zemanta.com/customer/portal/articles/674805-how-to-become-part-of-zemanta-s-related-articles-pool)).
+We will index your posts and if another blogger is writing a post about something similar, we will recommend your related posts to them.
 You can find out who has linked to your posts through your Zemanta dashboard.

 = Do I have to create account with Zemanta or can I just install the plug-in? =

 You don't need to create an account.
-However if you log-in to Zemanta dashboard, you will see who else has linked to your posts and get emails about it.
+However if you log-in to Zemanta Dashboard, you will see who else has used your posts as related posts and get emails about it.

 = I have another question =